hsiafan/httpdump/README.md

 Has been rewritten using python3, see: https://github.com/xiaxiaocao/stcap .
-This repo will be not be updated, or doing bug fix, any more.
+This repo will be not be updated, or bug fix, any more.

 ### Pyhttpcap